Share this guide:

 For those on a tight budget, there is lots of sports coverage available on free-to-air terrestrial channels such as the BBC, ITV, Channel 4 and Channel 5.
 Licencing laws means that ‘listed events’ such as the Olympics, FIFA World Cup, UEFA European Championships, the Grand National, Wimbledon, and the Rugby World Cup, amongst others, have to be offered to terrestrial broadcasters.

 To find the perfect TV package for your sporting needs, compare broadband and TV deals with usave today.
+You should also take a look at our list of the best TV packages to watch sport.

 Enter your postcode to find deals near you